 I experimented with the very powerful and deep Perylene Maroon PR179 as my fourth and deepest red.
 It is an earthy red in many ways and makes a wonderful triad with Indanthrone Blue and Quinacridone Gold, or another mixed black and grey range with Perylene Green.
 However, I don't like it alone and I'd rather have pigments in my palette that I love.
 I found it far more useful to have a strong crimson in the palette and mix the deeper hues as needed so have placed Pyrrol Crimson by Daniel Smith in this spot.
 Permanent Alizarin Crimson by Daniel Smith is a lovely alternative though it is a three-pigment mix.
 The same pigment is found in W&N Winsor Red Deep and Mission gold also make a crimson with PR264.

 BluesThe third column has 4 blues starting with Phthalo Blue RS (PB15) which is a more mid-blue and a very beautiful colour for Australian skies.
 The usual choice for a cool blue in the palette is Phthalo Blue GS, which is a beautiful almost cyan colour - powerful and staining.
-I recommend Green Shade generally and use in my teaching, and as of June 2016 I have switched to Phthalo Blue GS (PB15:3) in my own palette but it is not pictured here.
+I recommend Green Shade generally and use in my teaching, as it is cooler and more different from ultramarine

 My next blue is Ultramarine (PB29) by Daniel Smith or use Da Vinci, or if you want less granulation, try Schimincke Ultramarine Finest.
+Schmicnke French Ultramarine was released in 2017 and is also lovely.
 This is a fabulous warm blue for mixing realistic greens, beautiful purples and great greys and browns.
 Some prefer Cobalt but I like the depth of Ultramarine.
 This is my favourite blue, and my choice for a single blue in a limited palette, though Phthalo Blue would also work.

 Cerulean Blue Chromium (PB36) is my earth blue.
 I don't use many opaque or semi opaque colours but I do like this one by Daniel Smith.
 It has real body and granulation.
 I also liked Old Holland's Cerulean Blue Deep.
 A lovely alternative granulating green-blue option is Cobalt Turquoise (PB36) made by Daniel Smith and Winsor & Newton or Cobalt Turquoise Deep by Da Vinci.